 To address these problems, modern IT departments are leveraging software-defined storage (SDS) technology.
 Just like virtualization helped solve similar problems in the compute layer, SDS is solving challenges in the storage space.

-The solution JenaOptronik implemented is optimized for the cost-efficient storage of large amounts of data.
-As a result, Jena-Optronik fulfills its business requirement for high availability of the current and previous production and development data of its innovative sensors for space research and ensures fast access to project data with a retention period of more than 20 years.
+The solution Jena Optronik implemented is optimized for the cost-effective storage of large amounts of data.
+As a result, Jena Optronik fulfills its business requirement for high availability of the production and development data for its innovative space research sensors and ensures fast access to project data with a retention period of more than 20 years.

-The hardware independence of the DataCore solution is the key to a future-oriented, flexible infrastructure and the extension costs are calculable.
-We can integrate new storage technologies and be prepared for the next 20 years
+“The hardware independence of the DataCore solution is the key to a future-oriented, flexible infrastructure and the extension costs are calculable.
+We can integrate new storage technologies and be prepared for the next 20 years.”